misialq/ncbi-datasets-pyclient/docs/GeneApi.md

 # **gene_counts_for_taxon**
 > V2GeneCountsByTaxonReply gene_counts_for_taxon(taxon)

-Get gene counts by taxonomic identifier
+Get gene counts by taxon

-Get gene counts for a specified NCBI Taxonomy ID or name (common or scientific) in JSON format.
+Get gene counts by taxon in JSON format.

 ### Example